pogo-vcs/homepage/src/content/docs/guides/server-setup.md

 - Storage space for repositories
 - Network access on port 8080 or whatever you choose for HTTP and gRPC

+## Root user

+On the first run, Pogo server will create a Root user with one random personal access token and print it to stdout.
+Use this token to log in to the server.
+After the first run, the token will never be shown again.

 ## Installation Methods

 ### Docker (Recommended)